 Dot plot of all transcription factor motifs enriched in the regions of decreased and increased accessibility between adult and PND15 spermatogonia;

-IGV genomic snapshots of the mRNA expression levels of representative enriched TFs in the regions of increased chromatin accessibility.
-Pup (PND14 RNA-seq samples) spermatogonia are represented in green and adult (PNW8 RNA-seq samples) spermatogonia are represented in orange and overlaid in the IGV track;
+Genomic snapshots from the Integrative Genomics Viewer (IGV, Broad Institute) of mRNA expression levels of representative enriched TFs in the regions of increased chromatin accessibility.
+RNA-seq data corresponds to literature PND14 and adult (PNW8) spermatogonial cells and ATAC-seq data to PND15 and adult (PNW20) spermatogonial cells, respectively;

 HOMER extracted consensus sequences for each transcription factor motif.
 Representative examples from the most enriched transcription factor families are depicted;